 Light, bright and incredibly spacious

 The elegant interior of Brunton House is light, bright and incredibly spacious.
-Refurbished to an exceptionally high standard throughout it will feature superb designer fabrics ensuring each room has its own individual charm, a seamless fusion of classic antique and contemporary items, original artworks, quirky objets d'art and an extensive library of books dotted around the house.
+Refurbished to an exceptionally high standard throughout it features designer fabrics ensuring each room has its own individual charm, a seamless fusion of classic antique and contemporary items, original artworks, and an extensive library of books dotted around the house.

 Fabulous large hall with seating area and log burner, piano and iDock.
 Perfect space for pre-dinner drinks and with easy access to the adjacent drinks room.

 Drinks room with drinks fridge and ice freezer.